Chi Tau (local): Day 3

 The events of February 1, 2005 lasted into the early hours of Wednesday morning.
 Carrington and Quintana were instructed to stand on one foot on a wooden bench, wearing only T-shirts, jeans, and socks, while Chi Tau members quizzed them on fraternity history.
 If an incorrect answer was given, they were told to drink as much water as possible from a five-gallon Alhambra bottle or do push-ups on the floor.
 Cold water was also poured on them while being blasted by fans.
-They had to ask permission to urinate on themselves and were eventually told to take their shirts off with basement temperatures in the 30 to 39 F.
+They had to ask permission to urinate on themselves and were eventually told to take their shirts off with basement temperatures in the range of 30 to 39 F.

 Near 2 a.m., active Chi Tau members, Gabriel Maestretti, John Paul Fickes, and James DeVilla Abrille, arrived at the house after a night of heavy drinking.
 Maestretti passed out on a couch in the basement.
 Around 2:30 a.m., the pledges, already in poor condition, were told they were done.
 However, Maestretti woke up and decided he would take over the initiation event instead of allowing the pledges to leave the basement or sleep.
 Fickes and Abrille joined in on the events that would follow.
 They ignored other members of the fraternity who came down to the basement on two occasions and told the three to stop.
 At one point, Carrington dropped the five-gallon bottle and spilled water on one of the three actives.
 He was forced to do more push-ups as punishment.

 Carrington collapsed around 3:40 a.m. and went into a seizure that lasted nearly one minute.
 Chi Tau members changed Carrington out of his wet clothing and laid him on the couch after wrapping him in a sleeping bag.
 Quintana noticed that Carrington had stopped breathing around 5 a.m.
 He performed CPR on Carrington until paramedics arrived and transported him to Enloe Medical Center, where he died soon after arrival on February 2, 2005.
 The official cause of death was cardiac dysrhythmia and cerebral edema, or brain-swelling, due to water intoxication.
 Hypothermia also contributed to the death.